Student-centric advice and objective recommendations

 In person

 You can typically get a copy of your transcript at your guidance counselor’s office.
-If you only need an unofficial copy, you should be able to get a copy in a few minutes if your counselor is free.
-But if you need an official one, it may take a few days to seal and print or generate digitally in a secure form.
+If you only need an unofficial copy, you should be able to get a same-day copy.
+But an official transcript may take several days to seal and print or generate digitally.

 Through your school’s website